History of the CD Project

 by David Roitstein

-When Charlie Haden and I began teaching at CalArts in 1982-83, one of the goals that we hoped to accomplish was to record some of the wonderful music that was being made there.
-We didn't get an opportunity to do that until 1989-90, when Joe Smith joined the CalArts Board of Trustees.
+When Charlie Haden and I began teaching at CalArts in 1982-83, one of the goals that we hoped to accomplish was to record some of the wonderful music that was being created in our program.
+We didn’t get an opportunity to do that until 1989-90, when Joe Smith joined the CalArts Board of Trustees.

-The idea was simple - Capitol/EMI would support an annual recording project of new, original music from CalArts students.
-This project would be a way for Capitol/EMI to have a tremendous impact on the lives of many young, talented musicians.
+The idea was simple – Capitol would support an annual recording project of new, original music from CalArts students.
+This project would be a way for Capitol to have a tremendous impact on the lives of many young, talented musicians.

-Since then, we've recorded thirty-one CDs at Capitol Studios, and the annual recording has become an anticipated event and an established model for other projects like it around the world.
+Since then, we’ve recorded thirty-three albums at Capitol Studios and Evergreen Studios, and the annual recording has become an anticipated event and an established model for other projects like it around the world.

 Over 700 young musicians, composers, and graphic designers from CalArts have had their best work documented and widely distributed.
 This is the way the process has worked:

 All of the composers and performers at CalArts are invited to submit demo recordings of their best work to a faculty committee.
-This first round produces up to 100 submissions and includes an indescribably broad range of musical styles and instrumentations.
-The committee chooses 20 compositions, and there are intensive rehearsal sessions.
-In March, we have a marathon concert (it feels more like a party!) and listen to all 20 "finalist" groups - the whole place buzzes in anticipation.
-We then select the 10 groups that will get to record at Capitol.
+The demos include an indescribably broad range of musical styles and instrumentations.
+The committee chooses eight compositions and bands, and there are intensive rehearsal sessions to prepare for the studio.

-Each year, we have followed a budget of 2 days recording, which works out to about 2 hours in the studio per group including the set-up time (an incredible challenge by today's standards!).
-Thanks to the professionalism and talent of the staff at Capitol Studios, we've been able to complete the project within the budget every year.
+Each year, we have followed a budget of two days recording, which works out to about two hours in the studio per group including the set-up time (an incredible challenge by today’s standards!)
+Thanks to the professionalism and talent of the staff at Capitol and Evergreen, we’ve been able to complete the project within the budget every year.

 These hours in the studio are an extraordinary and unforgettable experience for all of the students.
 They can see, feel, and hear the result of their hard work and intensive preparation, and many have told me that it was a defining moment in their lives.

 Another important part of the project is the cover art and design.
-The graphic design program at CalArts has a similar process where students submit finished products and we choose the design for the CD.
+The graphic design program at CalArts has a similar process where students submit finished products and we choose the design.
 The designer that is chosen then works closely with us to complete camera-ready artwork.

-The next step is mixing (2 days), mastering (1 day), and manufacturing.
-We have followed a production deadline every year that would allow a release date in the second week of May, so that the finished CD would be available for graduation.
-If you could see the excitement, pride, and satisfaction of everyone at the Institute when the CDs are released, you would understand how important this project has become.
-It is a wonderful moment to watch people as they see and hear it for the first time and reminds me every year that it is well worth all of the effort and expense to produce this project.
+The final step is mixing and mastering.
+We have followed a production deadline every year that would allow a release date in the second week of May, so that the album would be available for graduation.
+If you could see the excitement, pride, and satisfaction of everyone at the Institute when the albums are released, you would understand how important this project has become.
+It is a wonderful moment to watch people as they see and hear it for the first time and reminds me every year that it is well worth all of the effort to produce this project.

 In 2004, CalArts held a special concert and presentation at REDCAT (Roy and Edna Disney CalArts Theater, part of the Walt Disney Concert Hall in downtown Los Angeles) celebrating fifteen years of the CD project.
 A plaque with a letter of appreciation was presented to Paula Salvatore, the Capitol Studios Director, who has played a significant role in the production of the CD project every year since the very beginning.

-Then, on Saturday, April 19, 2014, we celebrated the first 25 years of the collaboration between CalArts and Capitol Records (see 25th Anniversary webpage).
+Then, on Saturday, April 19, 2014, we celebrated the first 25 years of the collaboration between CalArts and Capitol Records (see 25th Anniversary).

 David Roitstein